The Atheist Bible, CC-BY Fabian M. Suchanek

 Summary

-In Part 1 of the Atheist Bible, we define atheism and explore what it means to be an atheist in today’s world.
-Simply put, atheism is the rejection of belief in the supernatural.
+Part 1 of the Atheist Bible defines atheism and explores what it means to be an atheist in today’s world.
+Simply put, atheism is the rejection of the belief in the supernatural.
 And while atheists are persecuted in many countries around the world, they form a substantial and flourishing minority.
-Secular Humanism (or Humanism for short) is a philosophy that expands upon the atheist rejection of the belief in the supernatural by adding the principles of universal Human Rights, democracy, science, freedom of religion, and liberal ethical values.
+Secular humanism (or Humanism for short) is a philosophy that expands upon the atheist rejection of the belief in the supernatural by adding the principles of universal Human Rights, democracy, science, freedom of religion, and liberal ethical values.

-This part of the Atheist Bible offers a view on the workings of the universe, the organization of humans into social groups, the evolution of ethicsethical behavior, the meaning of life and happiness — all without reference to religion.
+This part of the Atheist Bible offers a view on the workings of the Universe, the organization of humans into social groups, the evolution of ethical behavior, and the meaning of life and happiness — all without reference to religion.
 We start from the hypothesis that humans observe the world and try to find patterns in what they observe.
 In this way, they approximate truth — even if they may possibly never know it.
-Nevertheless, much of the workings of the universe can nowadays be explained by science.
-To protect themselves from the hazards of life in this universe, humans have teamed up in social structures.
-To make these structures work, they have developed moral rules.
+Nevertheless, much of the workings of the Universe can nowadays be explained by science.
+To protect themselves from the hazards of life in this Universe, humans have teamed up in social structures, and to make these structures work, they have developed moral rules.
 Humanist moral rules, in particular, aim at repairing past wrongdoings and preventing future wrongdoings.

-Part 3 of the Atheist Bible delves into supernatural beliefs.
+Part 3 of the Atheist Bible provides an atheist view on supernatural beliefs.
 We first observe that the claim that gods exist is unfalsifiable, and hence, does not carry meaning in the sense of this book.
 We then show that proofs for gods are either wrong or ill-informed or can equally well prove the existence of any fictional being.
 Similarly, we argue that proofs explaining the phenomena of nature as the work of gods do not provide any explanation for said phenomena because they do not allow for predicting something that was not already observed anyway.

-In Part 5 of the Atheist Bible, we address the Abrahamic religions, which, together, comprise more than half of the world population.
+Part 5 of the Atheist Bible addresses the Abrahamic religions.
+Their adherents, together, comprise more than half of the world population.
 These religions believe in a single god known as the Abrahamic god, who was first developed by the Israelites in the millennium before the common era as a fusion of two gods: Yahweh and El Elyon.
-From an atheist perspective, the concept of the Abrahamic god is inconsistent because he is described in scripture as extremely brutal but is worshiped as benevolent.
+From an atheist perspective, the concept of the Abrahamic god is inconsistent: He is described in scripture as extremely brutal but is worshiped as benevolent.
 Furthermore, he is benevolent and omnipotent but does nothing to prevent the evil in this world.
 Of course, these contradictions have not stopped adherents from following this god, and today, the Abrahamic religions include Judaism, Christianity, Islam, the Bahai Faith, and Spiritualism.
-Christianity is the largest most populous religion on Earth, and it has, despite its claim to eternal truth, changed its tenets a lot during the past 2000 years.
-Islam is the second largest religion on Earth, and there are a plethora of interpretations of the faith that range from the liberal to the brutal.
+Christianity is the most populous religion on Earth, and it has, despite its claim to eternal truth, changed its tenets a lot during the past 2,000 years.
+Islam is the second largest religion on Earth, and there is a plethora of interpretations of the faith that range from the liberal to the brutal.

 Life is an unfoldment, and the further we travel the more truth we can comprehend.
 To understand the things that are at our door is the best preparation for understanding those that lie beyond.